Featured Book of the Month:

 Writers-Editors Network: Where is your favorite place to write books?

 Writers-Editors Network: Did you outline this book first?
-Or just start putting it together?
+Or just start writing?

 Writers-Editors Network: What was your favorite chapter to write and why?